 Conclusion

-Correctly wearing a welding cap is crucial for a welder's safety, protecting against sparks, spatter, and UV radiation.
-Proper cap positioning ensures safety and comfort, and it's important to adjust the cap for different welding tasks.
-A welding cap is a vital safety tool, and understanding how to wear one correctly is key.
+Correctly wearing a welding cap is crucial for a welder's safety, as it protects against sparks, spatter, and UV radiation.
+Proper cap positioning ensures safety and comfort, and it's essential to adjust the cap for different welding tasks.
+A welding cap is a vital safety tool; understanding how to wear one correctly is essential.

 Can you weld without a welding cap?